a0a7/duo-spoofer/README.md

 Security
 --------
 > [!CAUTION]
 > This extension is experimental!
-Auto 2FA relies entirely on the security of your browser.
-If a malicious party got access to your browser and you have syncing enabled for both Auto 2FA and your passwords, they could log in to your Duo Mobile protected service.
+Auto 2FA stores encrypted device data in local browser storage.
+While the data is encrypted using AES-GCM with a browser-specific key, if a malicious party got access to your browser and could break the encryption, they could potentially access your Duo Mobile device information.

 To preface, I am not a cyber security expert.
 I have a basic understanding of 2FA.
 I do not recommend using this extension if Duo is protecting access to the nuclear football.
 Auto 2FA should only be used when both the risk and cost of compromising an account are practically zero.

 Auto 2FA is a *practical* secure alternative to the Duo Mobile app.
 For typical Duo Mobile users, this extension strikes a great balance between security and convenience.

 2-step verification is something you know, and something you have.
 The premise of this extension is that you *know* your password, and you *have* Auto 2FA.
-But by using Auto 2FA, you're introducing new risks to your Duo Mobile protected account being compromised.
-Here's some examples:
+Auto 2FA now stores your device information encrypted in local storage rather than syncing it across devices.
+Here's some examples of risks:
-1. Your browser account (such as your Google profile if you're on Chrome) is hacked because you have a poor password, no 2FA, and syncing is enabled.
+1. Your browser is compromised by malware that can access local storage and break the encryption.
-2. You signed into a public machine, synced all your data to it, and walked away.
-Then someone decides to use your synced data to login to your Duo protected service.
+2. You use the extension on a shared computer and someone with technical expertise extracts the encrypted data.
-3. Someone, who already has your Duo Mobile account password, and who also knows you use Auto 2FA, decides to steal your exported login data off your computer when you're away from the machine.
+3. Someone, who already has your Duo Mobile account password, and who also knows you use Auto 2FA, decides to steal your encrypted login data off your computer and attempts to decrypt it.
 4. You are socially engineered to export your own Duo Mobile device information to an unauthorized party.
 5. You click Auto 2FA by accident, and as it just so happens, someone who knows your username and your password tried to login at the same time and you just approved their login.